fmaguire/mag_sim_paper/manuscript.md

 ### Metagenome Simulation

 Thirty RefSeq genomes were selected using IslandPath-DIMOB [@doi:10.1093/bioinformatics/bty095] GI prediction data collated into the IslandViewer database [www.pathogenomics.sfu.ca/islandviewer](www.pathogenomics.sfu.ca/islandviewer) [@doi:10.1093/nar/gkv401] (Supplemental Table 1).
-The selected genomes and associated plasmids (listed in Supplemental Table 2 and deposited at osf.io/nrejs/ under "data/sequences") were manually selected to satisfy the following criteria:

-1) 10 genomes with 1-10 plasmids.

-2) 10 genomes with >10% of chromosomal DNA predicted to reside in GIs.

-3) 10 genomes with <1% of chromosomal DNA predicted to reside in GIs.
+The selected genomes and associated plasmids (listed in Supplemental Table 2 and deposited at osf.io/nrejs/ under "data/sequences") were manually selected to satisfy the following criteria: 10 genomes with 1-10 plasmids, 10 genomes with >10% of chromosomal DNA predicted to reside in GIs, and 10 genomes with <1% of chromosomal DNA predicted to reside in GIs.

 In accordance with the recommendation in the CAMI challenge [@doi:10.1038/nmeth.4458] the genomes were randomly assigned a relative abundance following a log-normal distribution (μ = 1, σ = 2).
 Plasmid copy number estimates could not be accurately found for all organisms.
 Therefore, plasmids were randomly assigned a copy number regime: low (1-20), medium (20-100), or high (500-1000) at a 2:1:1 rate.